-Craig Foley, training instructor at Protector Alsafe's new
+Craig Foley, training instructor at Protector Alsafe's new training facility in Canning Vale, Western Australia.

-2009 Priorities Outcomes Improve our safety performance by reducing our total number of injuries (Lost Time, Medical Treatment and First Aid) by 20 per cent. however the total n f injuries was 304, up one per number of hours worked in 200 ate (LTIFR) of 2.4 was a substa 9 increased.
-Our Lost Time Continue to drive our GetSAFE management system and a safety-focused culture. environment (HSE) Leadership Team (I a discrete compon ce of all our businesses agains plans is reported and discusse ELT) meetings.
-HSE behaviours ent of the employee performar compliance measured. ed monthly at our Executive s have also been included as Continue to focus on our delivery performance for our customers. and importantly wa me (DIFOT) remains a key mea as reflected in the Australian op sult by a 1.3 percentage point erations' (excluding Continue to focus on the attraction, retention and development of people. to use external and including enrolling n improved by 36 per cent on 2 l internal development progran 151 employees in a recognised ogistics.
-Further details are cor rt. nmes to train our people, d TAFE programme in Work with our suppliers to develop sustainability of sourced product. measurement of ex ed a HSE organisational quality kisting and introduction of new take domestic supplier surveys andards. global suppliers.
-We also Continue to improve efficiency of energy and water use.
-Cathode Ray Tube uid Crystal Display (LCD) com (CRT) computer monitors and uelled (LPG and petrol) vehicle replaced 51 petrol fleet Continue to implement waste management and recycling initiatives.
-ACHIEVED Many branches con from general waste packaging whereve ntinue to separate paper, cardl a, as well as recycle used printe er possible. poard, bottles and cans or cartridges and reuse Encourage employee involvement with the community. port monthly to the ELT on thei is is communicated to employ is newsletter.
-SAFETY PERFORMANCE ost Time Injury Frequency Rate (LTIFR) GREENHOUSE GAS EMISSIONS Tonnes CO 2 e ENERGY USE Million gigajoules WATER CONSUMPTION Megalitres COMMUNITY CONTRIBUTION A\$ 4.6 4.6 2.4 29,533 33,546 33,546 25,231 0.18 0.2 0.19 ۵. ۲ 177,430 Community raised Contributions supported by Industrial and Safety Direct, in-kind and product 07 08 03 03 03 03 07 08 09 8 60
+2009 Priorities Outcomes PARTIALLY ACHIEVED Improve our safety performance by reducing our total number of injuries (Lost Our total number of injuries was 304, up one per cent from 298 last year, Time, Medical Treatment and First Aid) by however the total number of hours worked in 2009 increased.
+Our Lost Time 20 per cent.
+Injury Frequency Rate (LTIFR) of 2.4 was a substantial improvement on last year's result of 4.6.
+ACHIEVED Continue to drive our GetSAFE management system and a safety-focused culture.
+Monthly performance of all our businesses against annual health, safety and environment (HSE) plans is reported and discussed monthly at our Executive Leadership Team (ELT) meetings.
+HSE behaviours have also been included as a discrete component of the employee performance development planning (PDP) process with compliance measured.
+Continue to focus on our delivery performance for our customers.
+Delivery in full on time (DIFOT) remains a key measure for all our businesses and importantly was reflected in the Australian operations' (excluding Bullivants) 2009 result by a 1.3 percentage point improvement on 2008.
+Continue to focus on the attraction, retention ACHIEVED and development of people.
+Employee retention improved by 36 per cent on 2008.
+We also continued to use external and internal development programmes to train our people. including enrolling 151 employees in a recognised TAFE programme in warehousing and logistics.
+Further details are contained in the 'People' section of this report.
+Work with our suppliers to develop sustainability of sourced product.
+We have established a HSE organisational quality framework for the measurement of existing and introduction of new global suppliers.
+We also continued to undertake domestic supplier surveys to monitor compliance against required standards.
+Continue to improve efficiency of energy and ACHIEVED water use.
+Purchased 351 Liquid Crystal Display (LCD) computer monitors to replace Cathode Ray Tube (CRT) computer monitors and replaced 51 petrol fleet vehicles with dual fuelled (LPG and petrol) vehicles.
+Continue to implement waste management and recycling initiatives.
+Many branches continue to separate paper, cardboard, bottles and cans from general waste, as well as recycle used printer cartridges and reuse packaging wherever possible.
+Encourage employee involvement with the ACHIEVED community.
+Our businesses report monthly to the ELT on their community involvement and this is communicated to employees through the Managing Director's newsletter.
+GREENHOUSE SAFETY ENERGY USE WATER COMMUNITY PERFORMANCE GAS EMISSIONS Million gigajoules CONSUMPTION CONTRIBUTION Lost Time Injury Tonnes CO2e Megalitres A\$ Frequency Rate (LTIFR) 177,430 33,546 Community raised contributions supported by Industrial 29,533 and Safety 128,678 Direct, in-kind and product 90 07 07